Evaluation Criteria

 How to choose your work assignments

-I will distribute on the first week a paper survey to fill with your preferences.
-Based on the survey results and in accordance to the preferences in the class, I will assign each student a paper for presentation from one week and a paper for the commentary for another week.
+For 2-page commentaries: Use this link to complete a survey with your preferences for papers to comment and to review.
+Based on the survey results and in accordance to the preferences in the class, I will assign each student a paper for review and for two other weeks papers for the two commentaries.

-Work assignments will be published on the course website by midnight on Thursday October 5.
+Complete the survey by Wednesday October 9 (no later than 23:59) to ensure that I take account of your preferences.
+Work assignments will be published on the course website by midnight on Wednesday October 16.

 Attention in class (no smartphones, tablets or computers)